Reviewed by Dr Abbie Lam DVM

 Socialising your puppy

 There are many things your puppy won’t be used to yet, such as children, noise and other animals.
 Socialising your puppy early can help them acclimatise to the human environment.
 Well-socialised puppies are less likely to develop behavioural problems, and proper socialisation can help prevent fears and phobias in the future.
-Never ever, say, think it’s funny to chase them with the vacuum cleaner.

 You should introduce your puppy to as many different people and social situations as possible.
 Expose them slowly to traffic noise and crowds of people, and let your puppy see large objects move or fall.

-Before you introduce your puppy to other animals, perhaps with puppy training classes, make sure they have had their vaccinations and have completed their parasite control (particularly deworming).
+Before you introduce your puppy to other animals, perhaps with puppy training classes, make sure they have had their vaccinations and are up to date with their parasite control.
 Keep your puppy at a safe distance from other dogs, and don’t force them together.
-Whatever the situation, always reward your puppy when they remained calm.
+Socialisation is a very important part of puppy training, but must be done properly.
+Whatever the situation, always reward your puppy when they remain calm.

 Training your puppy to walk well on leash

 Every dog needs to learn how to walk nicely on a lead, whether for their own safety or for legal reasons.
-But many puppies will pull, making life difficult for you both.
+Many puppies will pull, making life difficult for you both.
 To get them used to walking on a lead, start in an enclosed area and clip the lead to their collar.
 But instead of holding it, let it go and allow the puppy to run around trailing the lead.

 Once your puppy is comfortable with this, pick up the lead and give your puppy some treats while you hold it.
-If your puppy pulls on the lead, drop it and try again in five to 10 minutes.
+If your puppy pulls on the lead, drop it and try again in 5 to 10 minutes.
 Eventually, after a bit of practice, your puppy will get used to it and you’ll be ready to teach walking on a loose lead.

 Teaching your puppy how to heel